 1. Upper Respiratory Infections

-An upper respiratory infection, or cold, can be caused by a variety of different bacteria or viruses.
-These are common in cats and kittens as they are rather contagious between cats.
-This is one of the most common causes of sneezing in cats.
+An upper respiratory infection can be caused by a variety of different bacteria or viruses and is one of the most common causes of sneezing.
+These are common in cats and kittens as they are very contagious between cats.

-Because upper respiratory infections are easily transmitted between cats, they are found most commonly in places with a large number of cats such as shelters, rescues, boarding facilities, and catteries.
+Because they are so easily transmitted between cats, they are found most commonly in places with a large number of cats such as shelters, rescues, boarding facilities, and catteries.

 Most of the common bacteria and viruses that cause upper respiratory infections can be prevented with appropriate and complete vaccination, as many of the inciting viruses are included in the kitten’s vaccine series and given yearly or every few years throughout the cat’s life.